h33p/vmread/README.md

 wintools.h and mem.h provide most of the functions callable to interract with the Windows VM, while hlapi abstracts everything in a bit simpler to use manner (requires C++).

+Rust bindings are available in a [separate repository](https://github.com/Heep042/vmread-rs).

 ##### Compiling
 Minimum language standard: C99
 The current example project is in C++, requiring at least C++11 with template support, but the C version also exists, which works fine on a C99 compiler.